-As required by the Planning Circular PL02/2014, the Justification Test has been carried out for highly vulnerable development in this area.
+As required by the Planning Circular PL15/02, the Justification Test has been carried out for highly vulnerable development in this area (see Appendix C.1)

 Development in this area is primarily redevelopment of existing buildings, so flood management opportunities in these cases will be limited by the nature of the building and surround land, building and service levels, although opportunities to further reduce flood risk should be sought.
 This will primarily be in the form of finished floor levels and consideration of flood resilience and emergency access.